hopkira/k9gpt3/README.md

-# Chatbot with K9's personality using GPT-3
+# Simple chatbot with K9's personality using GPT-3

 This very simple program (k9gpt.py) provides a text based chatbot facility for a robot dog that is trained to interact like K9.